Pauwo/ACIT4640-Labweek7/README.md

           ansible_ssh_private_key_file: ~/.ssh/aws
 ```

-Replace `35.91.73.66` and `35.94.123.46` with your actual IP addresses or DNS names.
+`35.91.73.66` and `35.94.123.46` were the Public IPs of my instances.

 ### 5. Run the Ansible Playbook

-Run the playbook to configure your EC2 instances:
+To configure the EC2 instances, I ran the playbook using the following command:

 ```bash
 ansible-playbook -i ansible/inventory/hosts.yml ansible/playbook.yml
 ```

-This command will:
+This command does the following:
-- Install Nginx on both EC2 instances.
+- Installs Nginx on both EC2 instances.
-- Create necessary directories.
+- Creates necessary directories.
-- Copy configuration files.
+- Copies configuration files.
-- Create a symbolic link for Nginx configuration.
+- Creates a symbolic link for the Nginx configuration.
-- Generate an `index.html` file from a template.
+- Generates an index.html file from a template.
-- Reload and enable the Nginx service.
+- Reloads and enables the Nginx service.

 ### 6. Verify Nginx Installation

-After the playbook runs, open a web browser and navigate to the public IP or DNS of either EC2 instance to verify that Nginx is running:
+Once the playbook ran successfully, I opened a browser and navigated to the public IP or DNS of either EC2 instance to check that Nginx was running:

 ```
 http://<Public_IP_or_DNS_of_EC2_Instance_1>
 ```

-You should see the static website served by Nginx.
+I saw the static website served by Nginx.

 ---

 ## Cleanup

-When you're finished, run Terraform destroy to remove the EC2 instances:
+When done, I ran Terraform destroy to remove the EC2 instances:

 ```bash
 cd terraform
 terraform destroy
 ```

-Additionally, you can delete the SSH key from AWS using the `delete_lab_key` script:
+To remove the SSH key from AWS, I ran the delete_lab_key script:

 ```bash
 ./delete_lab_key